 - 2 cups (300g) Tex-Mex Easy Roasted Vegetables

 It’s worth mentioning, this is a massive meal!
 If you have fewer calories to work with, pull back on the veggies and use a single egg.
 And if you’re not up for making the chorizo (it’s super easy), you could use ground beef, chicken, turkey, or even a meat replacement like Beyond Beef products.

 The original crispy carnitas high protein burrito bowls used a cilantro lime cauliflower fried rice and lacked onion and peppers.
 Going back to the beauty of bulk roasted vegetables and their ability to plug and play, you could take just about any protein source recipe and turn it into a high volume superstar.

-I highly recommend my Instant Pot Crispy Carnitas if you’re into delicious bulk protein recipes.
+I highly recommend my Ninja Foodi carnitas if you’re into delicious bulk protein recipes.